 Reasons to Consider Living in a HCOL Area

 We clearly love living in a high cost of living area, so I may be a bit biased.
-But there are a number of reasons why anyone should consider living in in a HCOL area:
+But there are a number of reasons why someone might consider living in in a HCOL area:

-As is our motto at the Fioneers, the journey is just as important as the destination.
-This means that you should place value on your day-to-day life.
+As is our motto at the Fioneers, the journey should be as remarkable as the destination.
+This means that you should place value on your day-to-day life, not just save for your future.
 While you should not ignore the financial aspect, don’t de-prioritize living the life that you want simply because of the numbers.

 HCOL areas don’t become expensive by random luck.
 Many people flock to parts of the country or urban areas for a variety of reasons (i.e. weather, job opportunities, proximity to natural resources, etc.) and as a result, the demand for limited resources (e.g. land) goes up, driving up the price.

-The point is simple and basic: more expensive areas are arguably better places to live (for most people).
+The point is simple and basic: more expensive areas are arguably better places to live (for many people).

 If you disagree, consider this scenario: if the cost of living did not adjust and everything was the same price regardless of location, do you think more people would live in San Francisco, California or Wichita, Kansas?